metabrainz/picard-plugins/plugins/classical_extras/Readme.md

       * "Proportion of a string to be matched ... for it to be considered essentially similar..." (default = 66%).
 If the title and work descriptions are largely the same then the title text will not be used to extend the work text, even if there are some new words.

-      * "Prepositions".
+      * "Prepositions and conjunctions".
 Words listed here will not generally be treated as "new" (i.e. if they are in the title text but not in the work text, they will not be included in the "extended" text) unless they precede a new word which is not itself a preposition.
 Note that, although the term "preposition" is used here, because that is the obvious usage, any word can be listed.
 A group of more than one such words will be treated as new if they are not in the work text and they precede a new word which is not listed as a preposition.

       * "Prefixes".
 When using "metadata from titles" or extended metadata, the structure of the works in MusicBrainz is used to infer the structure in the title text, so strings that are repeated between tracks which are part of the same MusicBrainz work will be treated as "higher level".
 This can lead to anomalies if, for instance, the titles are "Work name: Part 1", "Work name: Part 2", "Part" is repeated and so will be treated as part of the parent work name.
 Specifying such words in "Prefixes" will prevent this.

       * "Synonyms".
-These words will be considered equivalent when comparing work name and title text.
-Thus if one word appears in the work name, that and its synonym will be removed from the title in extending the metadata (subject to the proximity setting above).
-Note that only single word synonyms are allowed, with no duplicates or punctuation.
-Each entry should be a pair (2-tuple) in the form *(key word, equivalent word)* - no quote marks are necessary.
-Each pair should be separated by a forward slash - /.
+These words/phrases will be considered equivalent when comparing work name and title text.
+Thus if one word/phrase appears in the work name, it and its synonyms will be removed from the title in extending the metadata (subject to the proximity setting above).
+Each entry should be a tuple in the form *(key word/phrase, ...,  equivalent word/phrase)* - no quote marks are necessary.
+Each tuple should be separated by a forward slash - /.
+Tuples may contain multiple synonyms - each item in a tuple will be treated as similar when comparing works/parts and titles.
+The text in tags will be unaltered.
+Spaces and punctuation are permitted, as are regular expressions, but unless entering regex, use backslash \ to escape any regex metacharacters \ ^ $ . | ? * + ( ) [ ] {
+      Also escape commas , and forward slashes /.
+Do not enclose strings in quote marks.
+The last member of the tuple should be the canonical form (i.e. the one to which others are converted for comparison) and must be a normal string (not a regex).
+The sequence of synonyms within a tuple may be important, particularly if one synonym is a subset of another - always list the longer one first, as the matching will proceed in the listed order.
+Thus if "nro" and "nr" are synonyms of "no", then list them thus: (nro, nr, no).
+This will ensure that "nro" gets matched to "nro" and not to "nr".

       * "Replacements".
-These words/phrases will be replaced in the title text in extended metadata, regardless of the text in the work name.
-Each entry should be a pair (2-tuple) in the form *(original text, replacement text)* - no quote marks are necessary.
-Each pair should be separated by a forward slash - /.
-If required, the original text (to be replaced) can be a regular expression, in which case it must be surrounded by double exclamation marks, thus: *(!!regex here!!, replacement text here)*
+These are entered in a similar fashion to synonyms.
+The difference is that the last item in a tuple will be used to replace any text in earlier items in the tuple.
+This last element may also be left blank (after the preceding comma) in order to remove any text matching any of the earlier items.

 4. "Genres etc. ...".
 This is only required if Muso-specific options are used for genres/periods.
 Specify the path and file name for the reference database (the default is the Muso default for a shared  database).
 Note that the database is only loaded when Picard starts so you will need to restart Picard is these options are changed.